-Tesla’s Full Self-Driving (FSD) software add-on has come a long way since 2016 when it was first available as an option in addition to the basic Autopilot features.
+Tesla’s Full Self-Driving (FSD) software add-on has come a long way since 2016, when it was first available as an option in addition to basic Autopilot features.

 So, how does all of this affect the price of Full Self-Driving on a used Tesla?
-How much are buyers willing to pay, on average, for FSD (and EAP)?
+How much are buyers willing to pay, on average, for legacy paid-in-full FSD and EAP?

 We get asked these questions a lot—so, in this blog post, we’re going to jump in and provide some answers.
 Curious to know?
 Alright, let’s get started!